MicrosoftDocs/learn/learn-pr/ai-school/introduction-to-classification/includes/1-introduction-to-classification.md

 ![3.1 LogisticRegression-02](../media/3.1_LogisticRegression-02.png)

 Email spam filters are another example of a classification algorithm (spam or not spam).

 Classification differs from the regression algorithms we have covered so far – where we try to predict a number rather than a category.
 If we wanted to predict the speed a bird can fly or the price of a house, that would be a regression problem.
 Here we're going to predict if a customer is satisfied or dissatisfied.
 This is a classification problem.

 ### Classification predicts labels

 In AI, when we predict an example’s category, we __label__ the example with a category.
 Labels don’t have to be binary - a label might be a breed of a dog or the species of a tree.

-### How do we predict labels?
+#### How we predict labels

 To build a classification model we need to use examples that are already labeled.
 The model learns from these labelled examples, and will be able to predict labels for new unlabelled examples.